 Visas and Documentation

 NOTE: For all updated and relevant visa information regarding Australia, please visit the official Australian Government: Department of Home Affairs, Immigration and Citizenship website.
-Please note that all visa applications and options (as listed below) have been halted for Australia for the time being, due to COVID-19.

 All of the following information I am providing is not an official source, but based on my experience alone.